 - Place the filter.
-Now that the filter is properly assembled, place the filter into the chemex brewer with the three layered side facing the pouring spout.
+Now that the filter is properly assembled, place the filter into the Chemex brewer with the three-layered side facing the pouring spout.
 It is necessary to have the three folds on this side of the brewer as it provides structure during the brewing process.

 Step Three: Start Your Brew

 - Bloom the coffee.
 The first pour when brewing is called the bloom.
-Add about two ounces or 60ml of hot water to the grounds.
-Be sure to cover all of the grounds so nothing is left dry.
+Add about two ounces or 60 ml of hot water to the grounds.
+Be sure to cover all of the grounds, so nothing is left dry.
 Let this sit for about 30 seconds.

 - Pour hot water in an outward spiral.
-After 30 seconds, start from the center of the the coffee grounds and begin pouring in an outward spiral.
+After 30 seconds, start from the center of the coffee grounds and begin pouring in an outward spiral.
 Once you reach the outer edge of the grounds, take a 10-15 second break.

-- Pour the hot water in an inward spiral.
+- Pour the hot water into an inward spiral.
 After pausing for about 10-15 seconds, start to pour the hot water in an inward spiral.
 Once you reach the center of the grounds, take another 10-15 second break before returning to #3.